 Get real-world experience

 Access local work experience opportunities and get involved in projects relevant to your major.
+Some of the companies with which students have engaged include Scentre Group, Western Sydney Wanderers, Netball NSW, Vinnies and the NRL.

 The course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.